raspberrypilearning/safeguarding-module/en/step_10.md

 ## How to record details of abuse

-When you record a report for either your club organiser or to external organisations, it is important to ensure you record facts and observations as opposed to an evaluation or opinion.
+When you record a report for either your club organiser or to external organisations, it is important to ensure you record facts and observations as opposed to an evaluations or opinions.

-An observation is something you can see, smell, touch, or hear.
-An evaluation is what you think about what you saw, smelt, touched, or heard.
+An observation (or fact) is something you can see, smell, touch, or hear.
+An evaluation (or opinion) is what you think about what you saw, smelt, touched, or heard.

 --- save ---